AMERICAN HAIRLESS TERRIER

 The Rat Terrier received official recognition from the United Kennel Club in 1999.
 The American Hairless Terrier was included in this breed.

 The AHT was recognized as a separate breed by the United Kennel Club and the American Kennel Club in 2004 and 2016 respectively.
+Rat Terriers were popular in the United States, with one of their biggest fans being President D. Roosevelt.

 This striking small dog breed can be hairless or smooth coated.
 He has a sleek well-muscled body, wedge-shaped face and V-shaped erect ears.